nickyiliwang0000/h/applied-javascript/working-with-asynchronous-events.md

   });
 ```

 This works fine, but we can make our lives easier by using the JavaScript failure handler for promises: `.catch()`.
-However, because we are using jQuery, we need to use their specific implementation of the failure handler known as `fail()`:
+However, because we are using jQuery, we need to use their specific implementation of the failure handler known as `.fail()`:

 ```js
 pokemonApp.pokemon